Chapter 17: Shenandoah II: Leadership and Survival

 Captain Caudill's exact location, so he could better be prepared to

-to pop smoke was not very well thought out.
+to pop smoke was poorly thought out.
 Here's why.
-Popping smoke
+Popping smoke would

-would reveal to the general the exact location of the lead element but
+reveal to the general the exact location of the lead element, but could

-could also reveal Caudill’s location to enemy watchers in the
+also reveal Caudill’s location to enemy watchers in the surrounding

-surrounding trees.
-That would have given the enemy an exact fix on
+trees.
+That would have given the enemy an accurate fix on Caudill's

-Caudill's point squad.
-Hay had no idea of the potential deadly
+point squad.
+Hay had no idea of the potentially deadly consequences of

-make.
-He also took note of the professional way Caudill corrected him.
+asked his subordinate to make.
+He also took note of the professional way

 Within 30 seconds after popping smoke, the dog alerted.
 Captain